Rodrigolmti/self_hosted_stack/README.md

 - portainer.rodrigo.com.br → To access your Portainer application;
 - cloud.rodrigo.com.br → To access your Nextcloud application;
 - proxy.rodrigo.com.br → To access your nginx proxy manager application;
+- office.rodrigo.com.br → To access your onlyoffice instance (you will not access directly this URL, nextcloud will use it);

-Check the image on *images/npm_hosts_example* to see how it needs to be after you create the three hosts.
+Check the image on *images/npm_hosts_example* to see how it needs to be after you create the four hosts.

-5. Go to hosts → Proxy hosts and create a new one, this configuration is valid for all the three hosts
+5. Go to hosts → Proxy hosts and create a new one, this configuration is valid for all the four hosts
     - Tab detail: Check Cache assets, block common exploits and web sockets support;
     - Tab SSL: Force SSL, HTTP/2 and hosts enabled;